 This autumn has seen many Yellow browed Warblers arrive in Shetland.For instance on the 2nd of October one hundred and thirty were counted in Shetland and there must have been many more that went unrecorded.
 It is no longer classed as even scarce but accepted as common by resident Shetland birders.

-The rise of records in Shetland correlates with those in Britain with around seventy being reported annually fifty years ago, rising to more than eight hundred in 2003, then up to two thousand in 2017 and shows no sign of stopping.Some years are better than others but the rise in numbers is inexorable, the birds seeming to arrive in waves.
+The increase of records in Shetland correlates with those in Britain with around seventy being reported annually fifty years ago, rising to more than eight hundred in 2003, then up to two thousand in 2017 and shows no sign of stopping.Some years are better than others but the rise in numbers is inexorable, the birds seeming to arrive in waves.

-Reflecting on the Yellow browed Warbler I kept the warbler theme going on a grey morning by heading to the outskirts of Lerwick and Clickimin Loch in particular which is bordered by a popular pathway much used by the public.The sides of the pathway are bordered by mainly birch and other species of small tree and attract many migrants.
-Who can forget the White's Thrush that resided here for a few days in 2002?
+An unprecedented five have so far been recorded this autumn in my home county of Oxfordshire tooReflecting on the Yellow browed Warbler, I kept the warbler theme going on a grey morning by heading to the outskirts of Lerwick and Clickimin Loch in particular which is bordered by a popular pathway much used by the public and visiting birders.The sides of the pathway are bordered by mainly birch and other species of small tree and attract many migrants.
+Who can forget the White's Thrush that resided here for a few days in 2002? see here

-No such mega today though but a Barred Warbler was reported as showing well in the birches.This is a robust bulky bird with a long tail, more like a small thrush than a warbler and can be very confiding.Invariably they are first year birds dressed in an overall plumage of pale grey with very little variation and are unmistakeable when seen
+No such mega today though but a Barred Warbler was reported as showing well in the birches.This is a robust, bulky bird with a long tail, more like a small thrush than a warbler and can be very confiding.Invariably they are first year birds dressed in an overall plumage of pale grey with very little variation and are unmistakeable when seen.

-Barred Warblers breed in southern Scandinavia east through Russia to Siberia and normally winter in East Africa.They are not uncommon on Shetland at this time of year especially with the northeast winds that have been prevalent for some days now
+Barred Warblers breed in southern Scandinavia eastwards through Russia to Siberia and normally winter in East Africa.They are not uncommon on Shetland at this time of year especially with the northeast winds that have been prevalent for some days now

 I had already seen four this autumn before this confiding bird but they are always nice to see especially when allowing such close views